 We’ve seen both sides of the coin at two different media companies.
 At one company, a manager’s base salary and bonuses is more than twice what the average sales rep can make with their base salary and commissions combined.
-Needless to say, the relationship between the sales teams and management/corporate is not ideal- everything is in a constant state of chaos, and good employees are going out the door.
-Some of the employees who have been there for an extended period of time are complacent, and work just hard enough to do what they are asked.
+Needless to say, the relationship between the sales teams and management/corporate is not ideal.
+Everything is in a constant state of chaos, and good employees are going out the door.
+Some of the salespeople who have been there for an extended period of time are complacent, and work just hard enough to do what they are asked.
 They have a “social security” mentality- they budget for the little amount they make and ensure that they live within that budget, since it isn’t going to increase in the near future.

 Top performers excel for a reason.
 They are able to sell around customer objections, they can effectively push non-competitive products, and they spend their free time focusing on personal growth opportunities while preparing for their next work day.
 An organization that doesn’t understand the value of these people deserve to fail.

 Salespeople aren’t going to work on a difficult project for a $65 bonus or 5% of an average sale, and rightly so, no matter how excited the manager is who rolled it out.
-They don’t want to harass their existing customers for some short term “opportunity” either for a minimal spiff.
+They also don’t want to harass their existing customers for some short term “opportunity” for a minimal spiff.
 Doing so would only fracture the relationship they have nurtured with their client, even when a small financial benefit is available.
 A sales manager would never ask his landscaper to mow an acre of weeds for an extra $5, but that is in effect how he is treating his sales people.

 Billionaire insurance magnate Art Williams once said, “People will bust their ass for a t-shirt”.
 He understood that individuals can wear a t-shirt as a badge of honor and show off their success, large or small, to the world.
-If they can’t own and wear that t-shirt, there will not be any busting going on.
-If a sales rep can’t see and feel and appreciate a bonus opportunity, the company failed foundationally and the reps will continue to focus on those things that make the most money.
+If they can’t own and wear that t-shirt, there will not be any ass busting going on.
+If a sales rep can’t see and feel and appreciate a bonus opportunity, the company failed foundationally and the reps will continue to focus on those other things that make the most money.